 If your address sits within 300 feet of 2425 S. 10th Avenue and you didn't receive a mailed notice for the February 25 hearing, please email Bryan.
 The pattern matters.

-3. If you're a Tucson resident, ask Mayor Romero and the City Council to weigh in.
+3. If you're a Tucson resident, ask Mayor Romero and the City Council to weigh in against this tower.

 South Tucson is an enclave entirely surrounded by Tucson.
 Stormwater, neighborhoods, and civic standing all spill across the border.
-Tucson's voice — even an informal one — would carry.
+Tucson's voice — even an informal one calling on South Tucson to deny this tower and re-open the application properly — would carry.

 4. If you're press, the documentary record is open.